 - The student is the sole researcher/creator; or

 - The student is the primary researcher/creator, and the poster is for a conference or symposium that is primarily for students.

 A faculty member may request FDC graphic arts services for faculty-student collaborative work if:

-- The faculty member is the primary researcher/ creator;
+- The faculty member is the primary researcher/ creator; and/or

 - The poster is for a conference or symposium that is primarily for faculty.

-Preparing content.
 Though the FDC can assist in designing illustrations and posters, the more the faculty member can do to prepare the content, the better.
 For example, illustrations and posters are meant to grab the eye and not simply present the printed text.
 Use only bullets for main points, and add images to reinforce those points.
 The higher the image resolution, the better.
 Faculty may also suggest the overall layout design they wish, and the FDC graphic artist then works with the faculty for the ﬁnal product.

 Illustration and poster materials may be submitted in most Microsoft Oﬃce and Adobe formats, given that the university has site licenses for these products: Word, Excel, PowerPoint, Illustrator, Photoshop.